2023 Bowdoin–Yarmouth shootings

 Spree shooting in Maine, U.S.

-On April 17, 2023, four people were shot to death on a property in Bowdoin, Maine, United States.
-On April 18, shots were later fired at vehicles, seemingly randomly, along Interstate 295 in Yarmouth.
-Three members of one family were wounded, one critically, while driving.
-The perpetrator, 34-year-old Joseph Eaton, was then taken into custody.
-On July 1, 2024, Eaton pleaded guilty in the shooting and was sentenced to life in prison.
+On April 17, 2023, 34-year-old Joseph Eaton shot his parents and two of their close friends to death at their home in Bowdoin, Maine, United States.
+The next morning, he fired shots at several vehicles, seemingly randomly, along Interstate 295 in Yarmouth.
+In addition to damaging several vehicles, he wounded three members of one family in one of the vehicles, one critically.
+He said later that he shot at the vehicles because he thought they were police.

+The perpetrator, who had a long history of mental illness and drug addiction and had recently been released from prison for unrelated chargers, was taken into custody that day.
+On July 1, 2024, Eaton pleaded guilty to the murders and was sentenced to life in prison.
+He died in prison on October 28, 2025, at the age of 36.

 Shooting

 The first shooting happened at a rural property in Bowdoin, where four people—the parents of the suspected shooter and their long-time friends—were killed.
 One person was found dead in the barn, and the other three were found in the house.

 The next day, the shooter then drove 40 minutes south to the Yarmouth area.
 He opened fire indiscriminately at several cars on Interstate 295 southbound, between exits 17 and 15, wounding a 59-year-old man and his son and daughter, both in their 20s.
 The daughter was seriously wounded.